bepasty/bepasty-server/README.rst

     file and, if possible, we also render the file contents
   - if you uploaded multiple files, you can create a pastebin with the list of all these files - with a single click!
+  - Set an expiration date for your files

 * Text files: